myherik/Portfolio2/README.md

 ```
 docker network create skynet

 docker build -t snake-server .

 docker run --network skynet --name mongodb -v $(pwd)/mongodb/data:/data/db -e MONGO_INITDB_ROOT_PASSWORD=root -e MONGO_INITDB_USERNAME=root -d mongo

 docker run --network skynet -p 8080:8080 -p 8081:8081 snake-server
 ```

-Now if you enter a browser and type in localhost:8080 or alternatively for openssl you can do https://localhost:8081 you should be able to get to the login page.
+Now if you enter a browser and type in http://localhost:8080 or alternatively for secure connction you can do https://localhost:8081 you should be able to get to the login page.
 If you enter with the https you have to approove it yourself as most browsers will not say it is a valid certification.
+Signin with google is not awailable on google choreme as google do not accept the certification.

 We have also used the OsloMet linux VM to host for testing purposes so that we could test within the group without being on the same network.
 This gave us the address os13.vlab.cs.hioa.no:8081 where anyone on the internet could come in and try.
 This was very useful in testing the multiplayer mechanics as we have not been able to meet in person a lot due to the world conditions.